sambanova/ai-starter-kit/routing/README.md

 You can also use your own yaml file by placing the file under [prompts](prompts) folder and changing the path of `router_prompt` in [config file](./config.yaml).

-2. Customized the RAG pipeline
+2. Customize the RAG pipeline

 The RAG pipeline uses functions in [document_retrieval.py](../enterprise_knowledge_retriever/src/document_retrieval.py).
 Please refer to [enterprise_knowledge_retriever](../enterprise_knowledge_retriever/README.md) for how to customize the RAG.